danchoi/soywiki/README.markdown

 * `,x` expands a wiki page seamfully
 * `,X` expands a wiki page seamlessly
+* `,vx` expands a wiki page seamfully and opens on a vertical split
+* `,vX` expands a wiki page seamlessly and opens on a vertical split

 Both modes of expansion are useful when you want to assemble a long piece of writing by using one page as a master outline that links to